Alec Pierce: Professional career

-Pierce was drafted by the Indianapolis Colts in the second round with the 53rd overall pick in the 2022 NFL Draft.
+Pierce was selected by the Indianapolis Colts in the second round with the 53rd overall pick in the 2022 NFL draft.
 On October 16, Pierce caught his first career touchdown in the Week 6 matchup against the Jacksonville Jaguars.
-The Colts won the game 34-27.
+The Colts won the game 34–27.
+Pierce posted his best NFL game on NBC Sunday Night Football, notching team-highs in catches (four) and receiving yards (86) while adding his second-career touchdown.
 He finished his rookie season with 41 receptions for 593 receiving yards and two receiving touchdowns.